Funding and Grants for Accessibility Students

 What if I am not eligible for a Canada Student Loan?

 - If the federal government determines that you are ineligible for at least $1 in Canada Student Loan funding, then you are not eligible to receive the Canada Student Grant for Students with Permanent Disabilities.

 - However, if you also requested funding from the Canada Student Grant for Services and Equipment for Students with Permanent Disabilities (for instance, you requested funding for services such as a strategist, or for assistive technology) then your application will be automatically forwarded by the federal government to the provincial government for consideration.

 - The provincial government uses a different formula for determining eligibility and may be able to offer you funding from the Alberta Grant for Students with Permanent Disabilities for Services and Equipment.

 What else should I know?

-- Apply as early as possible: we recommend you apply in July for September entry and October for January entry.
+- Apply to be eligible for Canada Student Loan as early as possible: we recommend you apply in July for September entry and October for January entry.

-- You can submit a Schedule 4 at any time of the year, so long as Student Aid Alberta receives your Canada Student Loan application and Schedule 4 form at least 30 days before the end of the Winter semester (end of April).
+- You can submit a Schedule 4 at any time of the year, so long as Alberta Student Aid receives your Canada Student Loan application and Schedule 4 form at least 30 days before the end of your study term.

-- Do not hesitate to contact your Access Advisor with any questions or concerns you have regarding the funding and grant process - it is best to have all your questions answered before applying.
+- Do not hesitate to contact the Accessibility & Student Support Coordinator with any questions or concerns you have regarding the funding and grant process - it is best to have all your questions answered before applying.